aistabci/abci-docs/en/docs/getting-started.md

 | used(nfiles) | Number of inodes |
 | limit(nfiles) | inode quota limit |

-In case "-" is displayed in the culumn for the inodes quota limit, the inode quota limit is not set.
+In case "-" is displayed in the culumn for the inodes quota limit, the number of inodes is unlimited.

-When the number of inodes(Disk usage) exceeds the inode(Disk) quota limit, the file or directory creation is failed with the following message.
+When the number of inodes (disk usage) exceeds the inode (disk) quota limit, the file or directory creation is failed with the following message.

 ```
 [username@es1 ~]$ touch quota_test